rnevarezc/tektonlabs.products/README.md

 A small challenge from Tektonlabs of a products microservice to use as a showcase of clean code patterns, software architecture skills and cloud app development.

-It was developed pretty fast using Python 3.12 and a combination of:
+It was developed using Python 3.12 and a combination of:

 - FastAPI(pydantic, uvicorn, sqlachemy, requests, pytest, kink)
 - MySQL database.